Click on the name of each gift below for a longer discussion of the gift.

-Wisdom is the first and highest gift of the Holy Spirit, because it is the perfection of faith.
+Wisdom is the first and highest gift of the Holy Spirit, because it is the perfection of the theological virtue of faith.
 Through wisdom, we come to value properly those things which we believe through faith.
 The truths of Christian belief are more important than the things of this world, and wisdom helps us to order our relationship to the created world properly, loving Creation for the sake of God, rather than for its own sake.

 Understanding is the second gift of the Holy Spirit, and people sometimes have a hard time understanding (no pun intended) how it differs from wisdom.
 While wisdom is the desire to contemplate the things of God, understanding allows us grasp, at least in a limited way, the very essence of the truths of the Catholic Faith.
 Through understanding, we gain a certitude about our beliefs that moves beyond faith.